bcpierce00/au-fsv23/INSTRUCTORS.md

 ## Build and deploy Docker image
 The prebuilt Docker image can be found on [Docker Hub](https://hub.docker.com/r/eskehoy/aufsv22/tags).
 You can build the image yourself using the following command.
-Replacing `IMAGE_NAME` and `TAG` with appropiate values.
+Replacing `IMAGE_NAME` and `TAG` with appropiate values (e.g., "cis5000" and "8.17.1").
 ```bash
 docker build src -t IMAGE_NAME:TAG
 ```